Health Benefits of Tai Chi Chuan

 In another study,[10] tai chi outperformed walking.
 Following 40 weeks of either tai chi, walking, social interaction, or no intervention, researchers compared MRI images and discovered that brain volume increased the most in the tai chi group.
 In addition, that group also performed better on cognitive tests.

-A UCLA study found that practicing tai chi chih can significantly boosts the immune systems of older adults against the virus that leads to the painful, blistery rash known as shingles.[17]
+Research backs up these benefits.
+A UCLA study found that practicing tai chi chih significantly strengthened the immune response of older adults against the virus that causes shingles, suggesting that tai chi may help the body respond more effectively to infections.[17]

 Tai chi Can Be an Adjunct to Standard Care of COPD Patients